Linear equations on Drinfeld modules: Preliminaries

-We briefly review a function field analogue of Bombieri-Vaaler's theorem \cite{BV83} which was established by Thunder in \cite{Thu95}.
-For our purpose, we only state Thunder's result in the case of the rational function field $k$.
-We start by introducing the notion of height. \begin{definition} Let $n\in\mathbb{Z}_{>0}$ and $L/k$ be a finite extension.
-For each $\mathbf{x}=(x_1,\dots,x_n)\in L^n$ and $v\in M_L$, we set
+In this section, we recall some tools from Diophantine geometry.
+We first briefly review a function field analogue of Bombieri-Vaaler's theorem \cite{BV83}, which was established by Thunder in \cite{Thu95}.
+We start by introducing the notion of height.